hairlesshobo/jack-tools/md/rju-scope.md

 *-m*
 :   Set the scope operating mode (default=signal).
-    The operating modes are: signal, embed, hline.
+    The operating modes are: signal, embed, hline, hscan.

 *-n*
 :   Set the number of channels (default=1).